An authentic mid-19th-century piece that has retained all its original markings.

 • The silversmith: Shaw & Fisher was a renowned manufacturer located on Norfolk Place in Sheffield, active primarily between 1835 and 1894.

-• The material: The lion mark inside an oval cartouche, or the name of the street (Suffolk Road), confirms that it is indeed silver-plated metal, specifically "Britannia Metal" coated with a layer of silver by electrolysis, a specialty of this firm.
-Silver plating with no bleed (the copper showing through)
+• Material: The lion mark inside an oval cartouche, or accompanied by the full street name (Suffolk Road), confirms that it is indeed silver-plated metal, specifically "Britannia Metal" coated with a layer of silver by electrolysis, a specialty of this company.
+The silver plating is free of any "bleed" (the copper showing through).

 • 1603: This is the manufacturer's model or catalog number.